-Given the fact that INAPI is certified under ISO 9001:2015 standard, risk management is a requirement that has to be fulfilled.
-It is for that purpose that INAPI works under a governmental technical document based on the ISO 31000 standard and the ERM-COSO II methodology; therefore, all risks, including those linked to the conformity of international search and examination, are handled under this framework and are included in the institutional risk matrix.
+Given the fact that INAPI's is certified under ISO 9001:2015 standard certification, QMS yearly management reviews include a context analysis, leading staff to evaluate opportunities and risks detected in the previous year, looking for ways to keep them into consideration or discard those not falling into this category given the eventual changes of said context.
+This analysis also allows for detecting or reassessing new opportunities and risks for the period.
+Moreover, risk management is a compulsory requirement that has to be fulfilled requirement under the ISO 9001:2015 standard.
+It is for that purpose that To that purpose, INAPI works under a governmental technical document based on the ISO 31000 standard and the ERM-COSO II methodology; therefore, all risks, including those linked to the conformity of international search and examination, are handled under this framework and are included in the institutional risk matrix.